kevinslin/aws-reference-notes/services/amazon_ecs/troubleshooting.md

 Because the `execute-command` API action contains only task and cluster resources in a request, only cluster and task tags are evaluated\.

+## Troubleshooting ECS Anywhere issues

+- **Important**
+Amazon ECS provides the Amazon ECS logs collection tool\.
+You can use it to collect logs from your external instances for troubleshooting purposes\.
+For more information, see [Amazon ECS logs collector](ecs-logs-collector.md)\.

 ## Checking stopped tasks for errors

 - **Important**